-Our personal training sessions mean that you have more 1 on 1 time with Anna – our PT.
+Our personal training sessions mean that you have more 1 on 1 time with Cata – our PT.
 She can assess your diastasis recti and create individualised recovery plans for your post birth, or strengthening programs for you during you pregnancy.

 I'm going on holiday so I won't be able to use up my package in time.
 Can I do anything?

 Please contact us so we can work this out with you!